mxenabled/mx-platform-go/docs/MemberResponse.md

 `func (o *MemberResponse) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
+### GetMostRecentJobDetailCode

+`func (o *MemberResponse) GetMostRecentJobDetailCode() string`

+GetMostRecentJobDetailCode returns the MostRecentJobDetailCode field if non-nil, zero value otherwise.

+### GetMostRecentJobDetailCodeOk

+`func (o *MemberResponse) GetMostRecentJobDetailCodeOk() (*string, bool)`

+GetMostRecentJobDetailCodeOk returns a tuple with the MostRecentJobDetailCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMostRecentJobDetailCode

+`func (o *MemberResponse) SetMostRecentJobDetailCode(v string)`

+SetMostRecentJobDetailCode sets MostRecentJobDetailCode field to given value.

+### HasMostRecentJobDetailCode

+`func (o *MemberResponse) HasMostRecentJobDetailCode() bool`

+HasMostRecentJobDetailCode returns a boolean if a field has been set.

+### SetMostRecentJobDetailCodeNil

+`func (o *MemberResponse) SetMostRecentJobDetailCodeNil(b bool)`

+ SetMostRecentJobDetailCodeNil sets the value for MostRecentJobDetailCode to be an explicit nil

+### UnsetMostRecentJobDetailCode
+`func (o *MemberResponse) UnsetMostRecentJobDetailCode()`

+UnsetMostRecentJobDetailCode ensures that no value is present for MostRecentJobDetailCode, not even an explicit nil
+### GetMostRecentJobDetailText

+`func (o *MemberResponse) GetMostRecentJobDetailText() string`

+GetMostRecentJobDetailText returns the MostRecentJobDetailText field if non-nil, zero value otherwise.

+### GetMostRecentJobDetailTextOk

+`func (o *MemberResponse) GetMostRecentJobDetailTextOk() (*string, bool)`

+GetMostRecentJobDetailTextOk returns a tuple with the MostRecentJobDetailText field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMostRecentJobDetailText

+`func (o *MemberResponse) SetMostRecentJobDetailText(v string)`

+SetMostRecentJobDetailText sets MostRecentJobDetailText field to given value.

+### HasMostRecentJobDetailText

+`func (o *MemberResponse) HasMostRecentJobDetailText() bool`

+HasMostRecentJobDetailText returns a boolean if a field has been set.

+### SetMostRecentJobDetailTextNil

+`func (o *MemberResponse) SetMostRecentJobDetailTextNil(b bool)`

+ SetMostRecentJobDetailTextNil sets the value for MostRecentJobDetailText to be an explicit nil

+### UnsetMostRecentJobDetailText
+`func (o *MemberResponse) UnsetMostRecentJobDetailText()`

+UnsetMostRecentJobDetailText ensures that no value is present for MostRecentJobDetailText, not even an explicit nil
 ### GetName

 `func (o *MemberResponse) GetName() string`